Member Guide

 Our Members are savvy and generous, like-minded and health aware, responsible and accountable.
 If that’s you, you’re really going to like it here!

 (On the flip side, if you’re looking for a way to “work the system” and mooch off others without being generous yourself… keep looking.
-You’ll feel out of place in the Crowd.)
+You’ll be out of place in the Crowd.)

 The Crowd comprises Members from babies through age 64 who provide biometric values and health history information upon joining.
 The Crowd welcomes Members with varied health histories while giving transparent, specific terms for how care for previously documented or diagnosed conditions are funded.
 All these details are in place so Members can be confident about who and what your dollars are funding.